Stan19/MuseProgress/README.md

 Detailed **README** is availalbe on release page as well.

-The source code of the application is not included due to not properly structured at present.
+The source code of the application is not included.

 <img width="1876" height="732" alt="image1" src="https://github.com/user-attachments/assets/6546dcc1-c2e2-40b7-abf4-05ee8ed3b947" />